-Great Western Malting, located in the Port of Vancouver, WA along on the Columbia River, is the oldest malting company in the western United States, providing high quality malts and specialty grains to brewers, distillers and food processors across the Americas and Asia.
-Maintaining full operating capability is critical to fulfilling client deliveries on time.
+Great Western Malting, located in the Port of Vancouver, WA along the Columbia River, is the oldest malting company in the western US, providing high quality malts and specialty grains to brewers, distillers and food processors across the Americas and Asia.

 A battery of 26, 120-ft high, cast-in-place concrete storage silos was installed in one area of the facility between the early to mid-1940s.
 The silos are situated atop a shared concrete pile cap which is supported by untreated timber piles.
 The pile cap serves as the floor of the basement area beneath the silos.
 This basement houses the mechanical system that operates the conveyer belt system for collection of various ingredients for conveyance to clients.
 In recent years, the silos experienced differential settlement attributed to the gradual deterioration of the exposed portions of the piles due to seasonal fluctuation of the natural groundwater over time which is directly controlled by the Columbia River at this location.
 The differential settlement had resulted in visible cracking and displacement of the silos.
 This led to ongoing mechanical system maintenance, forcing the owner to look for a permanent solution to halt settlement and avoid having to demolish the silos.